grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 ## Summary

-In this tutorial you locally run Grafana Mimir in a high-available setup, including a Prometheus instance remote writing some metrics to Grafana Mimir and querying them via Mimir with Grafana.
-You also explored some of the dashboards released by Grafana Mimir team and learned how to configure rules in Mimir.
+In this tutorial you started running Grafana Mimir locally in a high-available setup, including using a Prometheus instance to  remote write some metrics to Grafana Mimir and query them using Grafana Mimir with Grafana.
+You also explored some of the dashboards provided by the Grafana Mimir team and learned how to configure rules.

 Once done, you can release all Docker resources running: